The Glove Theatre History

 After more than half a century since the Theatre's founding, Gloversville, like other communities across America, entered the era of Urban Renewal.
 The Glove ceased regular operations in 1971.

 By 1995, the theatre was being strongly considered for demolition to make way for a parking lot.
-Thankfully, The Glove was saved by a group of dedicated community members led by Vincent DeSantis, The Glove's first president, who arranged to purchase the rickety, decaying building for $1 in 1997.
+Thankfully, The Glove was saved by a group of dedicated community members led by Vincent DeSantis, The Glove's first president, who arranged to purchase the rickety, decaying building for $1 in 1995.
+The building reopened to the public in 1997.

 What followed were years of fundraising, some programming, more fundraising, planning, repairs, and more fundraising - a testament to the community's unwavering commitment to preserving this historic landmark.